trimcore/scada/doc/cfg-general.md

 ﻿*TRIM CORE SOFTWARE s.r.o.*
 # ∆ SCADA SYSTEM - Configuration - General overview

-Each directive or definition must appear on a separate line.
+* Each directive or definition must appear on a separate line.

-The order of appearance of particular entries in .cfg file is mostly irrelevant.
-Except for direct dependencies and [expressions](cfg-expr.md).
+* The order of appearance of particular entries in .cfg file is mostly irrelevant.
+Except for direct dependencies, [templates](cfg-template.md) and [expressions](cfg-expr.md).

-If multiple definitions of a named Cell are present, the last Cell retains that name; the former ones can only be accessed by Cell ID.
+* If multiple definitions of a named Cell are present, the last Cell retains that name; the former ones can only be accessed by Cell ID.
-If Directory path is stated repeatedly, the defined content is merged together.
+* If Directory path is stated repeatedly, the defined content is merged together.

 ## Character set